-That is why you need to start thinking of your website content in terms of topic clusters that, at their core, have pillar pages.
-In this step-by-step guide, we will explain how and why you should use content pillar strategies and how that helps outrank competitors on search engine result pages (SERPs).
+To understand this concept, you need to start thinking of your website content in terms of topic clusters that, at their core, have pillar pages.
+In this step-by-step guide, we will explain how and why you should use pillar pages and topic clusters in your content strategy and how that helps outrank competitors on search engine result pages (SERPs).

-To illustrate our point – imagine your pillar page as a table of context.
+To illustrate our point – imagine your pillar page as a table of contents.
 In that sense, cluster pages are their chapters.
 For instance, your pillar page might be about SEO in general.
 You can’t possibly expect to examine the topic in-depth in one post.
-But what you can do is touch upon the subject of technical SEO and link to a page that tackles that in-depth.
+But what you can do is touch upon the subject of technical SEO and link to a piece of content that tackles that in-depth.

 Here are some of the characteristics of a typical pillar page: